 Pure Mathematics» open the printable major» search for more Areas of Study

-It is often said that pure mathematics is the study of mathematics for its own sake.
+The Pure Mathematics major within the Bachelor of Mathematics is often said to be the study of mathematics for mathematics’ sake.
 Theoretical mathematicians increase knowledge by creating novel principles and discovering correlations or relationships between principles in mathematics that are already in use – without thinking much about the practicality of its use.
 However, the work of pure mathematicians is highly influential in the application of mathematics to real world problems.

 Please Note: it is recommended that those who are interested in complimenting their studies with a major outside the Bachelor of Mathematics program, apply for a combined degree program.